The best and worst of Super Bowl ads

-NEW YORK - During advertising's biggest night, Super Bowl Sunday, marketers battled it out to bolster their brands and promote new products.
-Advertisers paid up to $5.6 million for 30 seconds, and almost 100 million people tune into the big game.
+NEW YORK - Boston accents got poked.
+“Groundhog Day” got – surprise – resurrected, complete with Bill Murray.
+Google pulled out tears, and Cheetos and Doritos danced.

-This year, Hyundai and Jeep scored with whimsical humour by poking fun at Boston accents and reuniting the “Groundhog Day” cast, Punxsutawney Phil included.
-Google struck heartstrings with a quiet message about aging and remembrance.
-Cheetos and Doritos both played off exaggerated dancing to good effect.
+All to the tune of $5.6 million for 30 seconds — to reach 100 million people with your product.

-But Pop Tarts and a Hard Rock action-movie commercial failed to connect with viewers.
+During advertising’s biggest night, Super Bowl Sunday, marketers battled it out to bolster their brands.
+Some got it exactly right.
+Some didn’t.
+Here’s your Monday morning quarterbacking rundown.

 BEST